InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/core-team.md

 Here are some specific examples:

-* Production bugs.
+* Production bugs
-* Documentation.
+* Documentation
-* Onboarding tutorials and examples.
+* Onboarding tutorials and examples
-* Automated testing.
+* Automated testing
-* CI/CD.
+* CI/CD
-* Local environment.
+* Local environment
-* Modularization.
+* Modularization
-* Versioning.
+* Versioning
-* Monitoring.
+* Monitoring
-* Trailblazing new classes/categories of features.
+* Trailblazing new classes/categories of features

 Each of these items is very important to a healthy product ecosystem, yet is unlikely to be prioritized as a contribution.